 The Service is directly accountable to the Fire Authority for the delivery of fire and rescue services in Shropshire.
-It was created through the Shropshire Fire Services (Combination Scheme) Order 1997.

 The Service employs around 600 staff in full and part time roles.
-There are 23 strategically located fire stations across the county; Shrewsbury and Wellington have crews working on the wholetime and retained duty systems, whilst Telford Central has wholetime crew and Tweedale has retained cover which switches to wholetime cover during the night.
+There are 23 strategically located fire stations across the county; Shrewsbury and Wellington have crews working on the wholetime and retained duty systems, whilst Telford Central has a wholetime crew and Tweedale has retained cover which switches to wholetime cover during the night.
 Headquarters, Workshops, Fire Control and Community Safety and Prevention functions are based in Shrewsbury, with Training and Development facilities located at Telford.

-The risks faced by the Service range from the challenges posed by the predominantly rural, sparsely populated community, through to the potential impact of international terrorism.
+The risks faced by the Service range from those posed by the predominantly rural, sparsely populated community, through to the potential impact of international terrorism.
 Shropshire is home to approximately 473,000 people living in 214,000 residential dwellings, and its communities present many challenges and risks.